Origin in Death: Plot summary

-When Lt.
-Eve Dallas and Detective Delia Peabody are called to the murder scene of Dr. Wilfred B. Icove Sr., things already don't make sense.
-Dr. Icove was renowned as a sainted genius of cosmetic and reconstructive surgery, and no one, not even his son Wilfred Icove Jr., benefits from his death.
-What's even stranger are the security disks that reveal a woman (with initials DNA) walking into Icove's office, killing him with a single stab in the heart and walking out again.
+The story begins when Lt.
+Eve Dallas and Detective Delia Peabody are called to the murder scene of Dr. Wilfred B. Icove Sr. When they arrive, they are already confused by the circumstances surrounding his death.
+Dr. Icove was renowned as a genius of cosmetic and reconstructive surgery, and there was nobody benefiting his death, not even his son, Wilfred Icove Jr., thus that was ruled out as a motive.
+What they find even stranger are that the security disks reveal that a woman (with initials DNA) walking into Icove's office, killing him with a single stab to the heart before leaving.

 When Dr. Icove Jr. is killed in the same way, Eve begins looking for another mystery woman, while her husband Roarke begins investigating an organization run by the Icoves and their partner, Dr. Jonah Wilson.
 Soon, they uncover a secret world inside a private school of young girls and women, created by the Icoves and Wilson.
 A world of children by design, where people aren't born, but cloned.